Is the Samsung Frame Really Worth It? Our TV-Obsessed Deputy Editor Tests It Out

 We may earn revenue from the products available on this page and participate in affiliate programs.

-Interiors editors and designers everywhere know: The Frame TV is the holy grail.
+Interior editors and designers everywhere know: The Frame TV is the holy grail—and thankfully it’s on deep discount during Cyber Week.
 When Samsung debuted its first version of the head-scratching, is-it-art television in 2017, we were all mesmerized.
 Mandy Moore hung one in her Sarah Sherman Samuel–designed home.
 Jordan Ferney put a teak-surrounded one in her New York City living room.
 We’ve even written about rooms that were designed around the Frame.
 Naturally, I desperately wanted one, too.

-But the Frame was never cheap—the 2022 model starts at $600 for the 32-inch version—and my boyfriend’s Toshiba worked just fine when we moved in together in the summer of 2020.
+But the Frame was never cheap—the 2022 model started at $600 for the 32-inch version—and my husband’s Toshiba worked just fine when we moved in together in the summer of 2020.
 In fact, he was particularly fond of his screen, and I couldn’t imagine a world in which we’d need something bigger or, well, better.

 Watching TV has never been the same.
 Thanks to the QLED technology, the picture is insanely sharp and realistic—almost 3D-looking, which took some getting used to—even for older shows that weren’t filmed in HD.
 The matte screen doesn’t reflect our sconces, a problem we had with our old TV.

-Not being able to figure out Art Mode right away isn’t a deal breaker, and trust me, my boyfriend and I had watched seasons upon seasons of Netflix on it by then (and played an inappropriate amount of Nintendo Switch Sports).
+Not being able to figure out Art Mode right away isn’t a deal-breaker, and trust me, my husband and I had watched seasons upon seasons of Netflix on it by then (and played an inappropriate amount of Nintendo Switch Sports).
 But now that we’ve figured out how to display art during the day, we can truly sit back and enjoy the Frame in all of its almost hidden glory.